dmcdougall/mpl_binutils/README.md

     EOF
     $ mpl-graph -T pdf -s 6,6 -x 1,4 -y 0,3 -X 'x label' -Y 'y label' data.dat > plot.pdf

+The example above shows how to plot a text file.
+HDF5 files are also supported but boast a slightly different syntax.

+    $ mpl-graph -T pdf filename:/path/to/dataset > plot.pdf

+A single colon followed by a forward slash delimits the the name of the file and the path to the dataset inside the HDF5 file.
+For example, to plot the `/group1/group2/my_dataset` dataset in the file called `my_data.h5`, one would
+execute:

+    $ mpl-graph -T pdf my_data.h5:/group1/group2/dataset > plot.pdf

+To plot without the `--auto-abscissa` option, the dataset must be two dimensional, with the first dimension being an array of abscissa, and the second dimension being the array of line data to be plotted.
+If, instead, the `--auto-abscissa` option is provided, the dataset must be one-dimensional (an array) containing only the line data to be plotted.

 Contributing
 ============